jmakings/jmakings/README.md

 - Main interests are bioinformatics, machine learning, and (light) software development
-- ~Currently pursuing~ *Finished!* a MS in Computer Science at the University of California, San Diego
+- MS in Computer Science at the University of California, San Diego
 - Currently working in bioinformatics research
 - Reach me here:
   - jeffmakings@gmail.com